guardian/consent-logs/README.md

 ###### browserId

-This is the Ophan browser ID for the user so that we are able to use these audit logs to evidence the consent for this user, if required.
+The Ophan browser ID for the user.
+Using this ID means that we are able to use these audit logs to evidence the consent for this user, if required.

 ###### variant (optional)

-This optional field can be used to specify the specific variant of the CMP that was shown to the user.
-It's important that we're able to see exactly what the user was shown as part of the audit log.
+This optional field can be used to specify the variant of the CMP that was shown to the user.
+It's important that we're able to determine exactly what the user was shown as part of the audit log.
 The variant can be specified if testing of the CMP is occuring so that we're able to reconstruct what a user saw.

 ##### Version 2 (future)